Built Environment

 ACHIEVED

-By 2019, develop and adopt a University policy for efficient use of campus space that improves utilization of university buildings and facilities by identifying and reducing redundancies and excess capacity.
+By 2019, develop and adopt a University policy for efficient use of campus space that improves utilization of buildings and facilities by identifying and reducing redundancies and excess capacity.

 Progress: